Applying to the Wisconsin Global Real Estate Master (MS) Program is an easy, straightforward process.

 Standardized tests required for GREM are detailed below.
 Test scores must have been obtained within five years of the semester for which you are applying.

 A Test of English as a Foreign Language (TOEFL) is required for applicants whose native language is not English.
 The minimum TOEFL score required is 100.
 The International English Language Testing System (IELTS) will also be accepted.
 The minimum IELTS score is 7.

-We accept either the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE).
+Submission of a Graduate Management Admissions Test (GMAT) or Graduate Record Examination (GRE) score report is optional.

-If you need to take the GMAT as part of your application, please direct the testing service to forward your test results to the University of Wisconsin–Madison (institution code: 79K-2S-72).
+You may submit GMAT scores directly by asking the testing service to forward your test results to the University of Wisconsin-Madison (institution code: 79K-2S-72).

-If you are submitting a GRE, please direct the testing service to forward your test results to the University of Wisconsin–Madison (institution code: 1846).
+If you are submitting GRE scores, please direct the testing service to forward your results to the University of Wisconsin–Madison (institution code: 1846).

 The following must be submitted as part of your GREM application: